-When we first clapped eyes on Dagger’s Kaos 10.2 (molten version) we fell in love instantly.
+When we first clapped eyes on the Dagger’s Kaos Molten 10.2 we fell in love instantly.
 Sleek, yet snarling lines, a vibrant colourway, impressive looking fixtures and fittings (set back support, thigh straps and thruster 2+1 fins); we knew this was going to be a fun sit on top to test.

 Sit on kayaks have struggled to shake the image of being anything other than family beach toys in years past.
 A few brands these days are pushing shapes designed to perform, however, and more paddlers are seeing the benefits.

 Dagger’s Kaos isn’t strictly a brand new boat but with a graphical overhaul and a few tweaks it’s looking meaner and badder than ever – yet thinking this its only attribute is to miss the bigger picture.
 So yes, it’s a sit on top with ripping/shredding waves in mind, yet there’s more to the Kaos 10.2 than you’d initially imagine.

 With this in mind we’ve split the Kaos review into two parts, the first of which is going to focus on the boat’s broader appeal.